qunwang6/convert-websters/README.md

 Gutenberg and wrote this script to convert it to the XML that Apple's Dictionary Development Kit takes as input.

+## If you just want the results

+If you don't care to run the script yourself and just want the finished dictionary, you can download an [installer package][installerPackage] that will put the finished dictionary in ~/Library/Dictionaries for you.

+If you'd prefer to view the dictionary as a [static web site][staticSite] you can do that too.

 ## Prerequisites

 You'll need a copy of the [Gutenberg document][gutenbergWebsters] and Apple's